Fluorescein: Chemistry

-The fluorescence of this molecule is very intense; peak excitation occurs at 495 nm and peak emission at 520 nm.
-Values for the deprotonated form in basic solution.
+The fluorescence of this molecule is very intense; for the deprotonated form in basic solution, peak excitation occurs at 495 nm and peak emission at 520 nm.

 Fluorescein has a pK_{a} of 6.4, and its ionization equilibrium leads to pH-dependent absorption and emission over the range of 5 to 9.
-Also, the fluorescence lifetimes of the protonated and deprotonated forms of fluorescein are approximately 3 and 4 ns, which allows for pH determination from nonintensity based measurements.
+The fluorescence lifetimes of the protonated and deprotonated forms of fluorescein are approximately 3 and 4 ns, which allows for pH determination from non-intensity based measurements.
 The lifetimes can be recovered using time-correlated single photon counting or phase-modulation fluorimetry.
-Upon exhaustive irradiation with visible light fluorescein decomposes to release phthalic and formic acids and carbon monoxide, effectively acting as a photoCORM.
+Upon exhaustive irradiation with visible light, fluorescein decomposes to release phthalic and formic acids and carbon monoxide, effectively acting as a photoCORM.
 The remaining resorcinol rings react with singlet oxygen formed in situ to give oxidized, ring-opened products.

 Fluorescein has an isosbestic point (equal absorption for all pH values) at 460 nm.